 “Like playing a piano, the concepts taught in the class are simple...However, mastery of the concepts take practice and a good coach.
 Edmond and Jean are fantastic at helping us take our conversations to the next level.”

-We've designed this leadership experience to be taken in pairs, so you'll need to sign up with a friend or co-worker.
+We've designed this leadership experience to be taken in pairs or trios, so you'll need to sign up with one or two friends or co-workers.
 It can be with anyone you have some shared context with — for example, a friend, a peer, a tech lead, an engineer, a product manager, a designer, a manager, or anyone else you work with.

-You'll use your shared context in paired exercises as material to learn and practice building alignment.
-As a side effect, you and your friend or co-worker will also take away an increased level of trust in the relationship.
+You'll use your shared context in paired (or small groups of three) exercises as material to learn and practice building alignment.
+As a side effect, you and whoever you come with will also take away an increased level of trust in the relationship.
 And you'll be able to leverage that trust to create more powerful results in any future projects that you do together.